 In some cases, clients already have a copy of the data they want to edit and keep in sync with the server.
 Replica options can be set so that the local data can be used when defining the replica.
 When replica options are set, the createReplica operation registers a replica on the server and returns metadata for the client to persist with the local data.
 Example 3 in workflow examples describes this process.

 The createReplica operation also allows clients to set a replica name.
 The replica name is not required but allows clients to apply a user-friendly name to the replica.

 Clients can set the replica spatial reference to define the spatial reference of the output features.
 By default, the spatial reference of the service is used.

-If the replica includes a lot of data, the client may want to run asynchronously to avoid server timeouts.
+If the replica includes a lot of data, the client may want to run asynchronously to avoid server time-outs.
 This can be done by setting the async parameter provided in the createReplica operation.
-If the data format is JSON, clients can also set the transportType parameter to have the results returned embedded in the response or via a reference URL.
+If the data format is JSON, clients can also set the transportType parameter to have the results returned embedded in the response or by a reference URL.
 If using a referenced URL, clients can download the results and store them locally.
-If the data format is SQLite, the response is always via a reference URL.
+If the data format is SQLite, the response is always by a reference URL.